 This was written in 2009.
-It explains the notion of a logical paradox in a way that comes very naturally to me.
-The conclusion drawn at the end is probably the most important thing for me (“We are blinder than we can imagine in matters of straightforward logical reasoning”) but I find that it is rarely emphasized by others.
+It explains the notion of a logical paradox in a way that comes naturally to me.
+The conclusion drawn at the end is probably the main thing for me (“We are blinder than we can imagine in matters of straightforward logical reasoning”) but it is not always emphasized by others!

 1. Beside belief

 Logic is just the study of reasoning—and so a logical paradox (in one perfectly good sense) is just a situation in which a compelling line of reasoning appears to lead directly to an unbelievable proposition.
 In other words, we are shown a piece of reasoning that seems to be flawless, but which culminates in a conclusion that is very hard to believe; perhaps even downright absurd.

-The trouble, however, is that a few cases prove to be rather more stubborn – even after prolonged scrutiny, the reasoning continues to seem completely compelling, while the resulting conclusion continues to seem completely unbelievable!
+The trouble, however, is that a few cases prove to be rather more stubborn, meaning that, even after prolonged scrutiny, the reasoning continues to seem completely compelling, while the resulting conclusion continues to seem completely unbelievable!
 The unbearable tension produced by this sort of (stubborn) case is what many philosophers mean by a “logical paradox,” and I plan to run through some famous ones in what follows.

 Before doing that, however, it will be useful to examine some of the simpler (easily resolved) cases first, to drive home the idea of a compelling line of reasoning that terminates in an unbelievable conclusion.
 There certainly are such things and it helps to get used to the basic idea!